Ensemble Validation: Selectivity has a Price, but Variety is Free: Introduction

 In machine learning, ensemble methods combine multiple classifiers into a single classifier.
 Ensemble methods include bagging \cite{breiman96}, boosting \cite{schapire90,freund97}, forests (of decision trees) \cite{ho95,ho98,breiman01}, and stacking \cite{wolpert92}.
 In this paper, we focus on the Gibbs ensemble classifier with a uniform distribution over its member classifiers.
 To classify an example, a Gibbs classifier chooses one of the classifiers from its ensemble at random and applies that classifier to the example.
 Our goal is to develop out-of-sample error bounds for Gibbs classifiers.

-The PAC-Bayes technique \cite{mcallester99,langford01,begin16} bounds the average out-of-sample error rate over a set of classifiers.
-It applies to the following setup: start with a prior distribution over a set of hypothesis classifiers, use a set of in-sample data to select a posterior distribution over classifiers, and use that posterior as the basis for an ensemble classifier.
-PAC-Bayes error bounds include a term for selectivity that grows as the Kullback-Leibler (KL) divergence \cite{kullback51} (or another divergence \cite{begin16}) between the posterior and prior grows and a term that grows with the number of in-sample examples.

-For equally-weighted Gibbs ensemble classifiers and a uniform prior, the bounds in this paper remove the term that grows with sample size, showing that those ensembles have essentially the same error bound (up to small constants) as single classifiers selected from hypothesis sets.
+We show that an ensemble with $s$ classifiers selected from $m$ hypothesis classifiers has essentially the same error bound (up to small constants) as a single classifier selected from a hypothesis set of $m$ classifiers.
 So, for example, essentially the same error bound applies to selecting 100 classifiers for an ensemble from a set of 10,000 classifiers as to selecting a single classifier from a set of 100, even though there are ${{10\,000}\choose{100}}$ ways to choose in the first case and only 100 in the second.
 In fact, the same bounds apply to selecting 1\% of the classifiers for an ensemble from an arbitrarily large hypothesis class.

-The bounds in this paper allow validation of ensemble classifiers using training data for other ensemble classifiers.
-For example, suppose we have a set of in-sample data, form different train-validation splits, for each split use its training data to select a classifier from a very large or even infinite class and use its validation data to estimate the classifier's error rate, then use validation error rate or other criteria to select an ensemble.
-Then we can apply the bounds from this paper, setting hypothesis class size to the number of splits and data set size to the number of validation examples in each split.